 Are you looking for a chance to test-drive your career?
 The College's optional co-op program will allow you to apply what you learn in the classroom, explore career possibilities, and get paid!
 Co-ops are available on a full-time or part-time basis and we work with major companies like Wright-Patterson Air Force Base, Honda, GE, Lexis Nexis, and Reynolds and Reynolds.
 Most co-ops are paid, with an average starting salary of $15/hour.
 You can begin your co-op experience as early as your sophomore year and have the option to earn credit as well.
 Find out more by contacting the Brandeberry Career Development Center.

 The College offers free peer tutoring for courses offered each semester in the Student Study Lounge on the first floor of the Russ Engineering Center.
-There is also an additional Help Room dedicated to serving Computer Science students.
-Each Wright State student is entitled to 1 hour of free tutoring per week for every 100-level course.
+There is also an additional Help Room dedicated to serving Computer Science and Computer Engineering students.
+Each Wright State student is entitled to 1 hour of free tutoring per week for every 1000-level course.

 There are also great resources outside of the College: